-British Medical Journal Health Communication Human Communication Research Journal of Cancer Education Journal of General Internal Medicine Journal of Health Communication Oncology Nursing Forum Patient Education and Counseling and none from information science.
+British Medical Journal

+Health Communication

+Human Communication Research

+Journal of Cancer Education

+Journal of General Internal Medicine

+Journal of Health Communication

+Oncology Nursing Forum

+Patient Education and Counseling

+and none from information science.

 - 1. Keep a diary for one day and record all instances of activities that you would define as information behaviour.
 How many such activities were there?
 What kinds of activities did you engage in?
 Which were successful?
 Were some more successful than others?
-Can you identify a mental module to which the information may relate?? - 2.
+Can you identify a mental module to which the information may relate? - 2.
+How would you typify your life-world?
+How many multiple realities or provinces of meaning do you experience? - 3.
 Imagine that you are going to buy a bicycle, scooter, or car.
-What kind of information activities will you engage in to get the necessary information to enable you to decide what to buy and where to buy it. - 3.
+What kind of information activities will you engage in to get the necessary information to enable you to decide what to buy and where to buy it. - 4.
 You are about to embark on your chosen research project in information behaviour and your starting point is to carry out a search using Google Scholar.
 Choose one of the following topics, or make up your own: